 Ocean Terminal offers a breakbulk option for non-containerized shipments, as well as roll-on / roll-off and project cargo.
 The onshore facility next to ship berthing areas have almost 400,000 square feet of covered storage and 8 acres of paved open storage.
 2,000 feet of rail frontage are served by CSX and Norfolk Southern.

 Over 9,700 feet of berth space ensures that freight awaits in safety until its scheduled departure.
-Should warehousing prove the next step, over three million square feet of space lies within thirty miles of the port, including over one million square feet of refrigerated storage.
-Savannah boasts rapid access to two major railroad lines and two interstate highways.
+If warehousing is needed, over three million square feet of space lies within thirty miles of the port, including over one million square feet of refrigerated storage.

 The History of the Port of Savannah

 The value of the port grew steadily with exports valued by 1855 to $20.1 million.
-Nearly ninety percent of this wealth was cotton destined for English textile mills.
+Nearly ninety percent of cargo value was cotton destined for English textile mills.
 Consortia consisting of the City of Savannah, state-chartered private companies, and state and federal funding sources kept the river dredged and navigable.

-The U.S. Corps of Engineers administered the development of the Savannah River’s channels into usable waterways, battling the sandbars built up annually by the river’s sedimentation action and removing shipwrecks and logjams.
-Manufacturing facilities located farther upriver due to the unbuildable marshy soils near the mouth of the estuary. became possible with such attention and the area grew in importance.
+The U.S. Corps of Engineers administered the development of the Savannah River’s channels into usable waterways, battling sandbars, shipwrecks and logjams.
+Manufacturing facilities located their facilities farther upriver due to the unbuildable marshy soils near the mouth of the estuary, which explains today’s location of the port and it’s environs.

 By 1876, imports and exports through the Port of Savannah reached $70 million with the addition of passenger shipping lines and four different railroads.

-With the beginning of the twentieth century and our nation’s greater involvement on the world stage, portions of the Savannah River up to King’s Island were regularly dredged to keep ever deeper and wider shipping channels clear.
+With the beginning of the twentieth century and our nation’s greater influence on the world stage, portions of the Savannah River up to King’s Island were regularly dredged to keep ever-deeper shipping channels clear.
 Cotton exports were largely displaced by manufactured commodities and shipments from the Savannah Sugar Refinery.
 World War II saw the manufacture and commissioning of 88 Liberty ships, sailing from Savannah to serve as troop and supply transports all over the world.

 A three-person committee was formed in 1945 by the State of Georgia and christened the Georgia Ports Authority.
 A former US Army depot was purchased by the state for the site of the GPA’s first terminal, followed by a second site in 1950.